Myriam41/Poo_jeu/README.txt

 Combat game to learn POO

-3 files :
+4 files :
 1 index control
-2 class : Archer inherited from Personnage
+3 class : Archer inherited from Personnage and Autooloader to manage class loading